Maternity leave and pay

 Shared parental leave

-In addition, due to the introduction of shared parental leave and pay on 5 April 2015, an eligible mother can end her maternity leave early, and with her partner or the child's father, opt for shared parental leave.
+In addition, an eligible mother can end her maternity leave early, and with her partner or the child's father, opt for shared parental leave.
 Read more on shared parental leave and pay.

 Compulsory maternity leave